FuelLabs/sway/docs/book/src/forc/dependencies.md

 Available packages can be found at `https://forc.pub`.

-The following example adds a dependency with an `registry` source.
+The following example adds a dependency with a `registry` source.

 ```toml
 [dependencies]